Babrak Karmal

-Karmal was promoted to Chairman of the Revolutionary Council and Chairman of the Council of Ministers on 27 December 1979.
+Kārmal was promoted to Chairman of the Revolutionary Council and Chairman of the Council of Ministers in December 1979.
 He remained in the latter office until 1981, when he was succeeded by Sultan Ali Keshtmand.
-Throughout his term, Karmal worked to establish a support base for the PDPA by introducing several reforms.
+Throughout his term, Kārmal worked to establish a support base for the PDPA by introducing several reforms.
 Among these were the "Fundamental Principles of the Democratic Republic of Afghanistan", introducing a general amnesty for those people imprisoned during Nur Mohammad Taraki's and Amin's rule.
 He also replaced the red Khalqist flag with a more traditional one.
-These policies failed to increase the PDPA's legitimacy in the eyes of the Afghan people and the Afghan mujahideen rebels - he was widely seen as a Soviet puppet amongst the populace.
-These policy failures, and the stalemate that ensued after the Soviet intervention, led the Soviet leadership to become highly critical of Karmal's leadership.
-Under Mikhail Gorbachev, the Soviet Union deposed Karmal in 1986 and replaced him with Mohammad Najibullah.
-Following his loss of power, he was again exiled, this time to Moscow.
-It was Anahita Ratebzad who persuaded Najibullah to allow Babrak Karmal to return to Afghanistan in 1991, where Karmal became an associate of Abdul Rashid Dostum and possibly helped remove the Najibullah government from power in 1992.
+These policies failed to increase the PDPA's legitimacy in the eyes of the Afghan people and the Afghan mujahidin rebels, and he was widely seen as a Soviet puppet amongst the populace.
+These policy failures, and the stalemate that ensued after the Soviet intervention, led the Soviet leadership to become highly critical of Kārmal's leadership.
+Under Mikhail Gorbachev, the Soviet Union deposed Kārmal in 1986 and replaced him with Mohammad Najibullah.
+After losing power, he was exiled to Moscow.
+It was Anahita Ratebzad who persuaded Najibullah to allow Babrak Kārmal to return to Afghanistan in 1991, where Kārmal became an associate of Abdul Rashid Dostum and possibly helped remove the Najibullah government from power in 1992.
 He eventually left Afghanistan again for Moscow.
-Not long after, in 1996, Karmal died from liver cancer.
+In 1996, Kārmal died from liver cancer.